Advertiser disclosure

 If you are added to a waitlist for one or more Ivy League institutions, do not lose hope.
 This means that you were not denied and may still have a chance.
 Most colleges and universities wait and see whether other candidates accept or deny prior to extending waitlisted students admission invitations.
 It may be beneficial for you to reach out to someone at the school and express your interest, thank them for their time, and ask for any advice they may have for you.
 This is also a great way to build connections with faculty, staff, or alumni.

 While on the waitlist, go back to your normal life, focus on your schoolwork, and finish out your senior year in a strong way.
-You will need to be prepared to decide quickly if you are moved off of the waitlist.
+Be ready to decide quickly if you are moved off of the waitlist.
 Keep that in mind while you are waiting for a response, but don’t become fixated on it!

 Closing thoughts for students